jandjstudios/jandjstudios.github.io/_datum/datum-Distance.md

 ![alt text](/assets/images/datum-Distance/datum-Distance-Data1.png)
 ![alt text](/assets/images/datum-Distance/datum-Distance-Data2.png)

-The datum-Distance sensor is just one of four sensors in the datum line currently available.
+The datum-Distance sensor is just one of the sensors in the datum line currently available.
 The other sensors, datum-Weather, datum-Light, and datum-IMU all feature the same easy to use, text based interface.
-More information on the full spectrum of sensors is available [here](https://jandjstudios.github.io/datasheets/datumInformation.pdf).
+More information on the full spectrum of sensors is available [here](/datum/).